 “Two hundred Healthy overweight men undergoing a weight reduction program who participated in a randomized controlled trial were analyzed for testosterone levels.”

-These results many sounds complicated to understand – it basically means, their testosterone levels increased by almost 50%.
-(12)
+These results many sounds complicated to understand – it basically means that their testosterone levels increased by almost 50%.
+(XII)

 Vitamin D and Rickets

 As previously discussed, children and some adults throughout early history suffered from conditions such as rickets, and Osteomalacia (mainly found in adults).